bartelink/ErikSchierboom.github.io/_drafts/2014-09-04-numbers-and-culture.md

 double number = double.Parse(numberString, CultureInfo.InvariantCulture);
 {% endhighlight %}

-This code works on every system, no matter what modifications were made to the system.
+This code works on every system, no matter what changes were made to its configuration.

 ### Retrieving the number format
 The decimal separator string used by a culture can be found by accessing its `NumberFormat.NumberDecimalSeparator` property: